#1: Thou Shalt Restock Vendor Med-Supplies:

 While you're dealing with a lower priority case, be willing and prepared to abandon them immediately to service a higher priority case.

 #3: Thou Shalt Prepare Thy Person:

-Mandatory equipment: Roller bed, stasis/cryo bag, lab coat and HealthHUD, latex gloves, defibrillator (activated and ready to shock), sterile mask (helps reduce infection incidence during surgery), HF2 Health Analyzer, Splint, spare trauma/burn kits and pill bottles, a hypospray or syringe filled with hyperzine so you can inject yourself to go at sanic speed as needed for moving to patients, moving patients to medbay for treatment, escaping aliens, or helping others escape aliens, etc. A syringe pouch full of syringes filled with Oxycodone from the Medvend oxy bottles (restock them as needed) so you can bypass anesthetic tanks for speedier surgeries (or in the event you don't have access to one).
+Mandatory equipment: Lab coat and HealthHUD, latex gloves, medical rig with defibrillator (activated and ready to shock), sterile mask (helps reduce infection incidence during surgery), HF2 Health Analyzer, Splint, spare trauma/burn kits and pill bottles, a cryobag and rollerbed, a hypospray filled with hyperzine so you can inject yourself to go at sanic speed as needed for moving to patients, moving patients to medbay for treatment, escaping aliens, or helping others escape aliens, etc. A syringe pouch full of syringes filled with Oxycodone from the Medvend oxy bottles (restock them as needed) so you can bypass anesthetic tanks for speedier surgeries (or in the event you don't have access to one).
 A spare empty syringe stored in your suit slot to use as needed.

 Also highly recommended: